 Given our relatively mild winters, we decided to reach out to people who raise ducks in REALLY cold climates.
 How cold?

 Think Canada.
 Zones 4-5.
-Basically, conditions similar to those seen beyond the Ice Wall in Game of Thrones.
-Conditions so cold they turn Justin Trudeau’s beard hair white.
+Basically, conditions similar to Mars.
+Or an analogy closer to home: conditions so cold they turn Justin Trudeau’s beard hair white.

 Keep on reading to find out what tips and advice they have to offer — and get our 6-point winter care tips for ducks summary at the end of this article!